javier7475/myRepository/Resource Scheduler Exercise for JP/README.txt

 message 3 should no be sent to the gateway as there are no free resources

 To be simple, I will use a variable to count the number or free resources.
 The initial value of this variable should be "1" as we suppose the resource if free before start working.
 When a message is sent to the gateway, there is one less free resource.
 When a message finishes there is on more free resource.
-I create two methods, "getAvailableResource" and "addAvailableResource".
+I created two methods, "getAvailableResource" and "addAvailableResource".
 They must be synchronized for preventing thread interference.
 When a message finishes the scheduler should be notified to increase the number of available resources.
 So the message "completed()" method will call the "completed()" method of the scheduler so I will add a "scheduler" field in the message for this purpose.
 When a message is dispatched by the scheduler, this field must be set.
 To run the test, the "dispatch" and "completed" method of the scheduler return the message sent to the queue or "null" otherwise.